OlivierSohn/hamazed/BACKLOG.md

+- Add a notion of Font to Cell, in high bits of characters (max unicode point is at OX10FFFF, 11 high bits are available)

+add notion of fontIndex to 'Draw'

-- Use 2 fonts, one (bigger) for game UI (ships, numbers, walls, frame) and one for text messages (player names, chat)
+Use 2 fonts, one (bigger) for game UI (ships, numbers, walls, frame) and one for text messages (player names, chat)

 the difference in the 2 is the number of chars we use to compute the bounding box: